-The overall assets and liabilities reflected no significant changes for the fiscal year ended March 31, 2014 compared to the fiscal year ended March 31, 2012, other than overall net position increase, which caused a corresponding increase in cash.
+The overall assets and liabilities reflected material changes for the fiscal year ended March 31, 2014 compared to the fiscal year ended March 31, 2012.
+This was due to the Township recognizing state revenue sharing receivables in-between the reporting periods, as well as two years of overall net position increase, which caused a corresponding increase in cash.

-At the end of the current fiscal year, the Township is able to report positive balances in all reported categories of net position, both for the government as a whole.
+At the end of the current fiscal year, the Township is able to report positive balances in all reported categories of net position.
+The same situation held true for the prior fiscal year.